 All real property and tangible personal property in the City is subject to taxation except for certain mandated and discretionary exemptions granted pursuant to State law and Title I of the Texas Tax Code (the "Property Tax Code").
 The Property Tax Code mandates exemption of public property, property exempt by federal law from ad valorem taxes, household goods, personal effects of an individual, and certain property of religious and charitable organizations, schools, and disabled veterans.
 Under Article VIII, Section 1-b, and State law, the governing body of a political subdivision, at its option, may grant an exemption of not less than \$3,000 of the market value of the residence homestead of persons 65 years of age or older and the disabled from all ad valorem taxes thereafter levied by the political subdivision.
-Once authorized, such exemption may be repealed or decreased or increased in amount (i) by the governing body of the political subdivision or (ii) by a favorable vote of a majority of the qualified voters at an election called by the governing body of the political subdivision, which election must be called upon receipt of a petition signed by at least 20% of the number of qualified voters who voted in the preceding election of the political subdivision.
+Once authorized, such exemption may be repealed or decreased or increased in amount (i) by the governing body of the political subdivision, which election must be called upon receipt of a petition signed by at least 20% of the number of qualified voters who voted in the preceding election of the political subdivision.
 In the case of a decrease, the amount of the exemption may not be reduced to less than \$3,000 of the market value.

 The surviving spouse of an individual who qualifies for the foregoing exemption for the residence homestead of a person 65 or older (but not the disabled) is entitled to an exemption for the same property in an amount equal to that of the exemption for which the deceased spouse qualified if (i) the deceased spouse died in a year in which the deceased spouse qualified for the exemption, (ii) the surviving spouse was at least 55 years of age at the time of the death of the individual's spouse and (iii) the property was the residence homestead of the surviving spouse when the deceased spouse died and remains the residence homestead of the surviving spouse.
 The Council currently exempts up to \$60,000 of the appraised value of such residential homesteads.
-The FYE 2012 tax rolls reflect the Council granting persons 65 years of age and older, disabled persons and disabled veterans exemptions totaling \$951,717,388.
+The FYE 2013 tax rolls reflect the Council granting persons 65 years of age and older, disabled persons and disabled veterans exemptions totaling \$969,555,561.

 Article VIII, Section 1-b of the Texas Constitution provides the City with the authority to exempt a percentage of the market value of residential homesteads.
-The percentage may not exceed 20 percent in FY 2012 and each subsequent year.
+The percentage may not exceed 20 percent in FY 2008 and each subsequent year.
 Where an ad valorem tax has previously been pledged for the payment of debt, the Council may continue to levy and collect the tax against the value of the exempt homesteads until the debt is discharged if the cessation of the levy would impair the obligation.
-The Council granted 20 percent residential homestead exemptions on the FY 2012 tax roll, which totaled \$1,821,605,408 or 10.5 percent of the FY 2012 taxable assessed valuation.
-In addition, \$65,644,314 of value was reduced from the FY 2012 tax rolls in accordance with State law to reflect value of agricultural land based upon production rather than market value.
+The Council granted 20 percent residential homestead exemptions on the FY 2013 tax roll, which totaled \$1,763,493,460 or 19.60 percent of the FY 2013 taxable assessed valuation.
+In addition, \$66,274,841 of value was reduced from the FY 2013 tax rolls in accordance with State law to reflect value of agricultural land based upon production rather than market value.